DynamoMTL/dynamo-ops/_posts/culture/2015-01-01-snacks-coffee-and-tea.md

 ## Coffee & Tea
 Coffee is also provided by Dynamo, and though few among us will cop to it: we’re coffee snobs.
 Luckily, our supply is delivered weekly our neighborhood roastery and cafe, Dispatch.
-We have a filter coffee machine *and *an espresso machine (you’ll receive a tutorial on both on your first day).
+We have a filter coffee machine *and *an espresso machine (you’ll receive a tutorial on both on your first day)!

 Tea is ordered on a monthly basis from David’s Tea.
 Don’t hesitate to let Sam know if you have a favourite flavour or we’re out of stock.